 We have already seen many updates and emails from UK based water suppliers around the measures they offer if their customers lost their jobs due to the corona pandemic.
 They are proactive in ensuring that their customers who have seen their income drop due to the coronavirus know they can reach out to them for help.
 Furthermore, all water firms are pausing debt collection visits.
 You may still get a call, but they won’t be sending anyone round or applying for any new court orders during the current crisis.

 Many water suppliers have asked to take action if you’ve been affected by the coronavirus and are in the so-called high-risk group.
-If you are classed as vulnerable due to the pandemic, for example elderly people or pregnant women, you need to go on the water suppliers’ websites or talk to them directly to class yourself as requiring Priority Service in case of disruption.
+If you are classed as vulnerable due to the pandemic, for example elderly people or those with serious pre existing conditions, you need to go on the water suppliers’ websites or talk to them directly to class yourself as requiring Priority Service in case of disruption.
 The water company will then prioritise getting water to you in case of a disruption to your supply, for example a burst pipe.
 This is crucial if you’re self-distancing or self-isolating due to the coronavirus and are unable to go to a different location in case your water supply would be cut due to technical reasons.

 Energy provider payment holidays